dlurton/anode/README.md

 TODO:  in this branch:

+ - Test/prevent/handle circular references between type arguments.
+Is this even possible?
+ - Test/handle generic types as type arguments to templates.
+ - What happens when the same template is expanded twice
+    - in the same scope
+    - in different scopes
- - Improve error messages...
-Error messages referencing types need to include the template argument's type name in the error message and not the parameter's name.
+    - in different modules error message and not the parameter's name.
 Need to handle if a TypeRef is resolved or not when displaying completed generic types.
- - Either change references to `ast::TemplateArgument` to `std::string` or fully utilize `ast::TemplateArgument`
- and its descendant.
  - Review if we can populate `GenericType` with expanded `ClassType` instances without the use of a separate pass.
  - Search for other TODOs within comments and see if they can be done or removed.
-- What happens when the same template is expanded twice
-    - in the same scope
-    - in different scopes
-    - in different modules
- - Decisions regarding scoping of symbols defined within templates - should they be added to the same scope as they are currently or defined within the same "logical" scope in which the template is defined?
-(I'm guessing the later will be preferrable.)
  - Other things I'm sure I can't think of at the moment.
  - Before merging back to master, change the build status badge link URL (above) back to the master branch.